 GTLO's mission is to bring the studio recordings of Led Zeppelin to life in concert.
 In the studio, Led Zeppelin layered many guitars, vocals, keyboards, and various other instruments in a process known as "overdubbing."
 Quite simply, it's physically impossible for only 4 people to recreate those amazing recordings in a live performance.
 Zeppelin themselves never attempted replicating their recorded work in concert, as it would have required hiring additional musicians, and they just weren't about that.
 Get The Led Out however, is ALL about that!

-With an "all hands on deck" approach, GTLO in some cases will call upon members of their crew, management team, and of course the lovely Diana DeSantis in an effort to bring you the songs of Led Zeppelin just the way you remember them!
+With an "all hands on deck" approach, GTLO in some cases will call upon members of their crew and management team in an effort to bring you the songs of Led Zeppelin just the way you remember them!

 Many people want to know when GTLO will be performing in their city or state (or country).
 Contrary to popular belief, the band doesn't sit around with a map and a dartboard putting together their tour schedule.
 A venue/promoter hires GTLO because they feel it is a concert that people would be interested in.
 As a fan, your voice is power.
 Letting a venue know that you would like to attend a GTLO concert at their establishment is the single most effective way to make this happen.
 This approach has been, and continues to be responsible for countless debut and return performances.
 Power to the people!

 This unique instrument is called a Theremin and dates back to 1919.
 It was used on the original 1969 recording of "Whole Lotta Love", and became a psychedelic staple in Zeppelin's extended live version of the song.

 More info can be found here: http://en.wikipedia.org/wiki/Theremin